”Oh yes, the past can hurt. But, you can either run from it, or learn from it.” -Rafiki, (The Lion King)

 And now here I was, two weeks after arriving from the heart of the Renaissance, spending a pointless afternoon on the internet, aimless and lazy, and loathing my decision to ever come back.

-Enter Teal Scott.
+Enter Teal Swan.

 When I first heard her voice, my head tilted slightly sideways and up, the way humans tend to move when they listen intently.
 Something was familiar.
 Oddly familiar.